beckyjeong03/ChessGame/README.md

 # ChessGame

 This repository documents my contributions to a team project where we developed a chess game in C++.
 My primary responsibility was creating sophisticated computer bots with varying difficulty levels.
 Below are the highlights of my contributions.
-Due to policy 71, I am not able to share the
+Due to policy 71, I am not able to share the code directly but feel free to ask any questions if you have any.

 <img width="644" alt="Untitled (29)" src="https://github.com/beckyjeong03/ChessGame/assets/117534707/36775d6d-66d8-4743-8b77-d4f68d5e41f2">